 Feasibility Study – a study consisting of initial engineering analyses regarding the feasibility of interconnecting the Generation Resource, if the Generation Resource is not eligible for Fast Track.

-Feasibility Study Report - contains the results of the Feasibility Study, and other information pursuant to Sections 5.).
+Feasibility Study Report - contains the results of the Feasibility Study, and other information pursuant to Sections 5.508(A-D).

 FERC – the Federal Energy Regulatory Commission.

+Flicker – voltage fluctuations caused by rapid changes in generator output.

 Generation Resource – a facility that produces electric energy from other energy sources.
+This includes electric energy storage capable of inserting electric energy onto the grid.

 IEEE – Institute of Electrical and Electronics Engineers, Inc.